 - Keep in mind that if you have too many pages of thick paper, you may end up paying more for postage (you can get the cards weighed at the post office).

-*Be sure to check other posts on this subject: How To Print Wedding Invitations at Home and Tips For Printing Invitations and Other Stationery at Home.
+*Be sure to check other posts on this subject: How To Print Wedding Invitations at Home and Tips For Printing Wedding Invitations at Home.

 *You can purchase wedding invitations featured in this post in our SHOP.